Our Disciplic Succession:

 ABUSING SAINTS

 The first offense is to abuse the devotees who are the agents of spreading the greatness and nobility of the Supreme Lord, Krishna.
 If we abuse and dishonor His agents, then the name is dissatisfied.
 Only the devotees of Krishna are real saints, because they are after eternal life.
 Those persons who worship demigods for temporary gain are not considered saints.
 They may be neglected, for they are not devotees.
-Saint means Vaisnava, or devotee.
+Saint means Vaishnava, or devotee.
 All others, such as the worshipers of demigods, are not considered saints.
 We avoid them.
 A saint is one who has no ambition in his life but to have a connection of loving service with the Supreme Lord.
 Only those who are agents of eternal truth, absolute good, are to be considered saintly.
 We should not abuse such saintly persons.

 DEMIGOD WORSHIP

 The second offense concerns how we should treat the demigods, including Siva, Sakti, the Sun-god, and others.
-They are not to be considered equal to or greater than Visnu, or Krishna.
+They are not to be considered equal to or greater than Vishnu, or Krishna.
 They are under Him, and they are all inferior to Him.
 They are given engagements by the Supreme Lord, Krishna, and they have to discharge their duties according to His order.
 They are never equal or superior to Krishna.

 GURU: GOOD AS GOD